vbaliga/vbaliga.github.io/_posts/2019-05-03-parallel-processing-for-mcmcglmm-in-r-windows-friendly.md

 title: Parallel processing for MCMCglmm in R (Windows-friendly)
 ---

-Lately, I have been using the [MCMCglmm](https://cran.r-project.org/web/packages/MCMCglmm/index.html) package to run linear mixed-models in a Bayesian framework.
+Lately, I have been using the **[MCMCglmm](https://cran.r-project.org/web/packages/MCMCglmm/index.html)** package to run linear mixed-models in a Bayesian framework.
 The documentation is generally very good but there seems to be relatively little support for using parallel processing (here: using multiple cores on your machine) to efficiently run large volumes of mcmc runs.
 This is especially true for Windows users, who cannot use functions like `parallel::mclapply()`.

-I’m happy to share that I have worked out a solution using the [parallel](https://www.rdocumentation.org/packages/parallel/versions/3.5.1) package.
+I’m happy to share that I have worked out a solution using the **[parallel](https://www.rdocumentation.org/packages/parallel/versions/3.5.1) package**.
 Basically, I set up a virtual cluster and then use the [`parallel::parLapply()`](https://stat.ethz.ch/R-manual/R-patched/library/parallel/html/clusterApply.html) function to run iterations of `MCMCglmm()` in parallel.

-(This is a re-post of an entry that appeared on my old blog - see see [here](https://www.vikram-baliga.com/blog/2018/9/30/parallel-processing-for-mcmcglmm-in-r-windows-friendly)).
+(This is a re-post of an entry that appeared on my old blog - see see **[here](https://www.vikram-baliga.com/blog/2018/9/30/parallel-processing-for-mcmcglmm-in-r-windows-friendly))**.
 <!---more--->

 ## Data

-I’ll use “Example 2” from the [MCMCglmm() function help](https://www.rdocumentation.org/packages/MCMCglmm/versions/2.26/topics/MCMCglmm).
+I’ll use “Example 2” from the **[MCMCglmm() function help](https://www.rdocumentation.org/packages/MCMCglmm/versions/2.26/topics/MCMCglmm)**.
 You can skip ahead to the next section if instead you’d like to tailor this to your own data & analysis.

 First load (or install\&load) the `MCMCglmm` and `parallel` packages: